 These little trees are simple to make and I made them in several sizes.

-I added some small LED candles to the inside of my winter village houses to complete the scene.
+Add some small LED candles to the inside of your Christmas village houses to give them a warm glow in the evening.